awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updateeksmanagednodegroupversion.md

 **Description**

-This document updates managed node groups in your Amazon EKS cluster to the latest AMI version\.
+This runbook updates managed node groups in your Amazon EKS cluster to the latest AMI version\.
 For more information about this update process, see [Updating a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html) in the *Amazon EKS User Guide*\.
-We also recommend that you review the following topics before you run the AWS\-UpdateEKSManagedNodegroupVersion document\.
+We also recommend that you review the following topics before you use the AWS\-UpdateEKSManagedNodegroupVersion runbook\.
 + [Managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)
 + [Managed node update behavior](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-update-behavior.html)
 + [UpdateNodegroupVersion](https://docs.aws.amazon.com/eks/latest/APIReference/;API_UpdateNodegroupVersion.html)